naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 Rather than describing each principle in detail and debating its merits (which sounds as boring to read as it is to write), let's discuss why some of the biggest critiques against this methodology no longer hold water.

-#### Pair Programming is costly and a waste of valuable resources because it limits parallelism
+#### Argument: Pair Programming is costly and a waste of valuable resources because it limits parallelism

 In the past 3 months, I've spent more time pair-programming than I did in my entire career beforehand.
 Pair-programming is the best substitute we have to co-locating in our current distributed environment.
 I use it for everything, and do it often.